Free speech zone: Other countries

 Designated protest areas were established during the August 2007 Security and Prosperity Partnership of North America Summit in Ottawa, Canada.
 Although use of the areas was voluntary and not surrounded by fences, some protesters decried the use of designated protest areas, calling them "protest pens."

 During the 2005 WTO Hong Kong Ministerial Conference, over 10,000 protesters were present.
 Wan Chai Sports Ground and Wan Chai Cargo Handling Basin were designated as protest zones.
 Police wielded sticks, used gas grenades and shot rubber bullets at some of the protesters.
 They arrested 910 people, 14 were charged, but none were convicted.

 Three protest parks were designated in Beijing during the 2008 Summer Olympics, at the suggestion of the IOC.
 All 77 applications to protest there were withdrawn or denied, and no protests took place.
 Four people who applied to protest were arrested or sentenced to "re-education through labor".

 In the Philippines, public spaces that are designated as free speech zones are called freedom parks.
+Speakers' Corner in Singapore opened in 2000 for lawful outdoor demonstrations and processions as a means of political expression.